 Designer lists all the matched results in the Search Result panel which has three columns: Resource Name, Resource Type, and Resource Path.
 You can sort the search results alphabetically by selecting any column header.
 When you select an item in the Search Result panel, Designer highlights the corresponding resource in the Catalog Manager.

 Resources in the leaf nodes of the catalog data resource tree can be sorted for easy management.
-To do this, select the Sort icon at the upper right corner of the Data Resource panel in the Catalog Manager, then from the drop-down menu, choose how to sort the resources:
+To do this, select at the upper right corner of the Data Resource panel in the Catalog Manager, then from the drop-down menu, choose how to sort the resources:

 - No Sort